mariellemanlulu/resume/README.md

    - Open the project with your IDE
    - Replace `index.md` contents with your markdown-formatted resume contents.
+   - Once save, refresh local page to see changes.
    - **Tips:**
      - You can change the formatting and styles with `HTML` and `CSS` in `_layouts/` and `_sass/`, respectively.
-     - You can set global properties, like titles, in `_config.yml`.
+     - You can set global properties, e.g. title, in `_config.yml`.
        - _More about Jekyll configuration [here](https://jekyllrb.com/docs/configuration/)._
      - See [More Resources](#more-resources) for tutorials.